Social Security has existed for 90 years. Why it may be more threatened than ever

 The new tax law signed by Trump in July will accelerate the insolvency of Social Security, said Brendan Duke at the Center on Budget and Policy Priorities.

 “They haven’t laid out an idea to fix it yet," he said.
-Trump said Thursday, repeating the claim that his new tax and spending law will eliminate taxes on federal Social Security benefits.
+Trump on Thursday repeated the claim that his new tax and spending law will eliminate taxes on federal Social Security benefits.

 That law has a temporary tax deduction for people 65 and over that applies to all income, not just Social Security.
 But not all Social Security beneficiaries can claim it; among those who cannot are low-income older adults who do not pay taxes on Social Security.

-Note: This story has been updated to delete comments that were incorrectly attributed to Trump as saying “Social Security will be great again” under his watch and that "you have my commitment.''